Person with measles catches Auckland to Napier return flights

 Measles symptoms include a high fever, runny nose, cough and sore red eyes.
 A few days later a rash starts on the face and neck, before spreading to the rest of the body.

-"You are most at risk if you're not immune to measles, either because you haven't been vaccinated or you haven't had the disease previously.
+Poynter said "You are most at risk if you're not immune to measles, either because you haven't been vaccinated or you haven't had the disease previously.

-"People who are not immune may start experiencing symptoms over the next week," Poynter said.
+"People who are not immune may start experiencing symptoms over the next week."

 Anyone over the age of 50 years is considered immune as they would have been exposed to the virus as a child.